okas832/CS374_GP/dp6/DP6 Report.md

 * Team member : Kyungmo Kim, Hajun Kim, Minyeop Choi, Yoseph Kurnia Soenggoro

 ## POV
-Travelers who need to get memorable, niche and immersive experiences from traveling, rather than just visiting a certain area and do something which is trivial(e.g. Sightseeing, enjoy the meal) because frequent travelers often feel sick with the same pattern.
+Travelers who need to get memorable, niche and immersive experiences of traveling, rather than just visiting a certain area and do something which is trivial(e.g. Sightseeing, enjoy the meal) because frequent travelers often feel sick with the same pattern.

 ## Task
 *  Plan travel with suggested quests.